 Switch1# conf t

-Then we need to create a user group with the right privileges
+Then we need to create a user group with the right SNMP version, privacy and authentication settings, as well as the right read and write views

-Then we need to create the user that uses this group, feel free to use a higher AES level if you so desire (128, 192 or 256 bits)
+Then we need to create the user that belongs to this group, feel free to use a higher AES level if you so desire (128, 192 or 256 bits)

-Switch1(config)#snmp-server user SNMPV3User v3 auth sha [auth password] priv aes 128 [priv password]
+Switch1(config)#snmp-server user SNMPV3User SNMPV3Group v3 auth sha [auth password] priv aes 128 [priv password]

-Then we need to assign the read and write groups the right priviledges to actually read and write to the SNMP objects.
+Then we need to assign the read and write views the right privileges to actually read and write to the SNMP objects.

 Switch1(config)#snmp-server view V3Read iso included